marph91/jimmy/docs/formats/standard_notes.md

-This page describes how to import notes from Standard Notes to markdown.
+This page describes how to convert notes from Standard Notes to Markdown.

 ## General Information